laneslexicon/lexicon_documentation/docs/user-guide/bookmarks.md

-##Bookmarks

-Invidual entries within a page can be bookmarked for easy retrieval.
+Individual entries within a page can be bookmarked for easy retrieval.

 There are two types of bookmarks: single-letter marks and anything longer.